 - Scandinavian Green Public Procurement Alliance on Non-road Mobile Machinery: Lessons Learned Report - SGPPA

-- Finnish Green deal with a committment on emission free construction sites
+- Finnish Green deal with a commitment on emission free construction sites

 - Lessons learned from the previous Big Buyers Initiative working group